altgifted/babel-plugin-transform-scss/README.md

 ### How it works

-This plugin will convert all scss or sass imports to the standard `<style>` attribute.
-For example:
+This plugin looks for import of `sass` or `scss` files, when imports are found - imported files replaces with function which renders pure css to the head of the document.

 ```javascript
 import React from 'react'